 Moving of teeth (Mechanics)

-I need to be pre-medicated for the dentist.
+I need to be pre-medicated for appointment with my dentist.
 Do I need to take my medicine for the orthodontist?

 How long do braces take?

-This will vary for each patient.
-It always depends on how much your jaw needs to change and how far your teeth must move.
+The duration of treatment varies among patients.
+The length of treatment always depends on how much your jaw needs to change and how far your teeth must move.
 We are committed to making your treatment as swift and effective as possible.
-Complete treatment can usually be accomplished in 2 years of active tooth movement.
-Sometimes, this active movement is divided into two or more periods of time with a rest of 6 to 18 months in between.
-(See phase 1 and 2 treatment above).
+Complete treatment typically is accomplished accomplished in 2 years of active tooth movement.
+Sometimes, this active movement is divided into two or more periods of time with a rest period of 1 to 2 years in between.
+(See Phase 1 and 2 treatment above).

 How do braces work?